 Pots and baskets

-It is best to use a pot with good drainage in which you place a layer of gravel or pot shards to make the hanging gardens.
-Hang them up securely, because the hanging garden can get very heavy.
-You can create a plant hanger using attractive coarse string which you can suspend your pots from, or make 'hanging pots' by tying sturdy string to baskets.
+It is best to use a pot with good drainage to make the hanging gardens.
+Place a layer of gravel or pot shards at the bottom to make sure the water won't weigh down the pot.
+Then make sure to hang them up securely, as a hanging garden can get very heavy.
+You can create a plant cradles using attractive coarse string like in the picture below, or find a creative solution by tying sturdy rope to basket handles.

-- Ensure it has rich soil, and feed once during the season.
+- Ensure the pots have rich soil, and remember to feed once during the season.

-- Give them plenty of water, particularly on hot days, but ensure good drainage.
+- Give the plants plenty of water, particularly on hot days, but ensure good drainage.

-- If you are going on holiday, think of a watering system or drip system using a PET bottle.
+- If you are going on holiday, think of creating a watering system.

-- Inspect your hanging gardens in the evening and cut away the exhausted flowers.
-This will encourage fresh buds and flowering.
+- Inspect your gardens in the evening and deadhead any tired flowers to encourage fresh buds.